 Download full report: http://bit.ly/2FjmVj5

-Madina hospital, one of the two largest referral hospitals in the city treats several hundred war-wounded patients and expectant mothers every month, and is focused more on trauma and emergency services.
-This is the second shipment of medical equipment, supplies sent by the World Mobilization Somalia to hospitals in Mogadishu.
+Medina hospital is one of the two largest referral hospitals in the city that treats several hundred war-wounded patients and expectant mothers every month and is focused more on trauma and emergency services.
+To ensure the safety of patients, renowned physicians provided free health exams to patients in an exam site set up at the hospital.

-Our efforts to support Somalia’s health system will continue.
+Our support for Somalia’s health system will continue.
 Partnership agreements with local authorities and non-governmental organizations are the primary way health services are supported in Somalia.

-We support public institutions, donor communities and the private sector in tackling and addressing transition and governance dilemmas, turning challenges into opportunities and engaging local communities to develop home grown solutions to threats and challenges.
+We offer a wide range of services to clients in helping tackle, and address transition and development dilemmas, turning challenges into opportunities and engaging local communities to develop homegrown solutions to threats and challenges.